 Article IV.
 Structure of Chapter

 Section 1.
-The Officers of this Chapter shall be the President and Vice President.
+The Officers of this Chapter shall be the President, Vice Presidents, Secretary, and Treasurer.
 The Chapter officers shall comprise the Chapter Executive Board.

 Section 2.
 Chapter President

 The Chapter President shall be the Chief Executive Officer of the Chapter.
 He/She shall preside over all meetings of the Chapter.
-He/She shall maintain contact with the Regional Vice President.
+He/she shall attend all Chapter membership and Executive Board Meetings unless excused by the Executive Board.
+He/She shall maintain contact with the Regional Vice Presidents (I, II, IV, V).
 He/She shall be an ex-officio member of all Chapter committees.

 The Chapter President or his/her designee shall be responsible in January of each year for providing the membership coordinator at the PASS National Office with an annual report of the names of Chapter Officers.
-Failure to submit this information shall result in the Chapter being considered inactive and suspension of the Chapter's funding per Article Three, Section B(h) of the PASS Constitution.
+Failure to submit this information shall result in the Chapter being considered inactive and suspension of the Chapter's funding per Article Three, Section 8(h) of the PASS Constitution.

-The Chapter President shall be responsible for carrying out the internal policies of PASS; receiving direction from the PASS Executive Board, Regional Vice-President and membership on matters relating to the internal processes of PASS; developing and implementing membership recruitment/retention strategies in the Chapter; communicating to the Chapter membership on internal union matters; coordinating community events; promoting the PASS PAC; and developing a Chapter budget.
+The Chapter President shall be responsible for carrying out the internal policies of PASS; receiving direction from the PASS Executive Board, Regional Vice-Presidents (I, II, IV, V) and membership on matters relating to the internal processes of PASS; developing and implementing membership recruitment/retention strategies in the Chapter; communicating to the Chapter membership on internal union matters; coordinating community events; promoting the PASS PAC; and developing a Chapter budget.

 Section 3.
-Chapter Vice President
+Chapter Vice Presidents

+Chapter IL3 encompasses a large geographical area.
+To better represent their constituents at the Executive Board there will be no less than two Vice-Presidents.
+One Vice-President will cover the geographical area north of State Route 136 and the other will cover south of State Route 136.
+Additionally any region not represent by one of the geographical vice presidents can request the executive board hold a special election for the members of their region to elect a vice president to represent their region.

-The Chapter Vice-President shall assist the President in the discharge of his/her duties.
-In the President's absence, the Vice-President shall act in his/her stead.
+The Chapter Vice-Presidents shall assist the President in the discharge of his/her duties.

 He/She shall perform all other appropriate duties as assigned by the President.

-[Note: If the Chapter has a Secretary and/or Treasurer, the following sections set forth their duties and responsibilities.
-Otherwise, these duties shall be performed

-by the Chapter President or his/her designee.]
+He/she shall attend all Chapter membership and Executive Board Meetings unless excused by the Executive Board.

 Section 4.
 Chapter Secretary

 The Secretary shall take and maintain minutes of all Chapter Executive Board and membership meetings, and shall maintain custody of all other Chapter documents and records, except those dealing with Chapter expenses and funding.
-The Secretary shall attend all Chapter membership and Executive Board Meetings.
+He/she shall attend all Chapter membership and Executive Board Meetings unless excused by the Executive Board.
 At the completion of his/her term in office, the Secretary shall provide his/her successor with all documentation and records in his/her possession or control pertaining to the Chapter.

 Section 5.
 Chapter Treasurer